FREQUENTLY ASKED QUESTIONS

 If you request a specific counselor to work with, we will do our best to accommodate if they have openings available for new clients.
 If your specific request cannot be fulfilled, we will do our best to assign you to a counselor that we feel would be a good fit for you.
 Also, if you are using insurance, we can only assign you to those in that specific network.

 Do you prescribe medication?

-No. If you want to be evaluated for psychiatric medication, either contact your primary care physician or a psychiatrist.
+Unfortunately, no. If you want to be evaluated for psychiatric medication, please contact your primary care physician or psychiatrist.
 We are not able to prescribe medication.
-Many of patients find medication is helpful, but many of them also progress well in therapy without medication.

 What are your hours?

 Hours vary by clinician.
 Some work Monday through Friday only during days, others work evenings and weekends.
 You can learn more about each clinician’s hours by reviewing our About page and looking at our Wellness Team section.

 Session fees range from $100-200.
 We do however offer self-pay rates, which varies by clinician.
 Discuss this option with our intake coordination team when you contact us for an appointment.
 Please note that we cannot offer discounts to most insurance clients, per our contract with health insurance companies.
 We do not currently offer a sliding fee scale, however we do offer lower self pay rates for those working with supervised clinicians.